TrellixVulnTeam/swahilipython_SCMU/Doc/library/copy.rst

 Classes can use the same interfaces to control copying that they use to control pickling.
 See the description of module :mod:`pickle` for information on these methods.
-In fact, the :mod:`copy` module uses the registered pickle functions from the :mod:`copyreg` module.
+In fact, the :mod:`copy` module uses the registered pickle functions kutoka the :mod:`copyreg` module.

 .. index::
    single: __copy__() (copy protocol)
    single: __deepcopy__() (copy protocol)

-In order for a class to define its own copy implementation, it can define special methods :meth:`__copy__` and :meth:`__deepcopy__`.
+In order for a kundi to define its own copy implementation, it can define special methods :meth:`__copy__` and :meth:`__deepcopy__`.
 The former is called to implement the shallow copy operation; no additional arguments are passed.
 The latter is called to implement the deep copy operation; it is passed one